C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 mkdir build && cd build
 ```
 (2) make sure to change routes in CMakeFiles according to your local machine.
 See README.md of either straight-line or parameter HC. <br />
-(3) create a make file and compile the entire code
+(3) create a make file and compile the entire code (there are a lot of problems run in this repo.
+It may be time consuming if all GPU kernels are compiled.
+To save your time, feel free to comment out the kernel in the CMakeLists.txt under ``/GPU-HC/straight-line-HC/magmaHC/`` or ``/GPU-HC/parameter-HC/magmaHC/``)
 ```bash
 cmake .. && make -j
 ```

 # 4. How to run the execution file after successful compilation
 (1) enter the bin foler under build folder of the repo dorectory